“Who’s that man on the horse?” I asked my father at the age of about seven. “That’s Lee, ” my dad said; “he led the Southern army in the Civil War.”

 This is a far more sensitive and caring point of view than that of the Woke Culture.
 It would be regressive to replace that coolness—which took a century to develop—with the old welter of grievances that followed the Civil War.

-On the tearing down of statues and symbols, Foote cites a state senator, who got her fellow senators to disallow the use of a Confederate symbol—not the Battle Flag—by the Daughters of the Confederacy in Richmond.
+On the tearing down of statues and symbols, Foote cited a state senator, who got her fellow senators to disallow the use of a Confederate symbol—not the Battle Flag—by the Daughters of the Confederacy.
 “I don’t understand that,” he said.
 “It’s a violation of the Compromise.
 It’s an arousal of bitterness.
 Now she, along with a great many others, do not want to be reminded.
 She has every right to want to hide from history if she wants to.
 But it seems to me that she’s trying to hide history from us—and that’s a mistake.”

 Who knows but it may be given to us after this life to meet again in the old quarters, to play chess and draughts, to get up soon to answer the morning roll call, to fall in at the tap of the drum for drill and dress parade, and again hastily to don our war gear while the monotonous patter of the Long Roll summons us to battle.